ameros/gedcom-svg-tree/README.md

 # gedcom-svg-tree
+**GEDCOM → SVG Family Tree Visualizer (Client-side, Open Source)**

+Convert any GEDCOM genealogy file into a clean, scalable SVG tree.
+Runs fully in the browser — no backend, no data uploads.

+---

 This is simple, yet UNIQUE way of presenting family tree.
 Each parents become a node of the tree.

 ![](img/vertical.png)